1. HOME

 Image: retirement speech brainstorm - notes for writing a retirement speech

-Now that you have the raw material you're ready to shape it.
-But before you begin to write the speech you have three more important elements to consider.
+Before you begin to write the speech, you have three more important elements to consider.
 What you decide will have an impact on the final outcome.

 1. What tone do you want your speech to have?